ReCycler-Initiative/ReCycler/README.md

 - Define organization- and use case–specific configurations
-- Add and maintain target objects (e.g, Collection spots) and their metadata (attributes)
+- Add and maintain target objects (e.g, collection spots) and their metadata (attributes)
 - Establish connections to new data sources using data connectors
 - Manage users, roles, and access rights securely
 - Auth0 is utilized as the identity and access management (IAM) solution